gnosis/GECO/Proposals/Dapplets.md

 ### Team description

 *Dmitry Palchun (Ethernian)* - former java developer with more than 25 years of experience.
 Since 2015 - an ethereum developer and architect.
 Implemented ethereum based PoC projects and researched blockchain business cases at Lufthansa.
 In 2017 created independently all contracts around Santiment ICO, token and subscriptions.
 [Active in Ethereum Magicians](https://ethereum-magicians.org/u/ethernian) forum.
-An author of Dappets proposal.
+An author of Dapplets proposal.
 Based in Hamburg.